-This course is designed to acquaint the student with the religious Mr. Tull, Mr. Fisher thought of the principal American writers of the Nineteenth Cen-tury.
+This course is designed to acquaint the student with the religious thought of the principal American writers of the Nineteenth Century.
 An evaluation of tury.
 An evaluation of each author's thought will be made by a study of the original source author's thought will be made by a study of the original sources.
-Spring.
-2 semester hours.

-LT 302 BAPTIST THEOLOGY Mr. Tull A historical review of the theological emphases of Baptists, with special reference to Baptists in the South.
+LT 302 BAPTIST THEOLOGY

+A historical review of the theological emphases of Baptists, with special reference to Baptists in the South.